chevere/docs/architecture/scale/portability.md

 * Can't cache type `resource`
 * Needs a shared layer for `DB` and `sessions`
 * Implies the use of `RPC`, `sockets`, `queues`, etc
+* Your stuff should be immutable

 > 🧔🏾 Don't panic!
-I will create Chevereto V4 and document how to achieve all the above
+I will create Chevereto V4 and document how to achieve all the above.